UPEV1sion/ArrayList_C/README.md

 A very performant, fairly lightweight `ArrayList` implementation in C.

 > [!NOTE]
 > This `ArrayList` implementation only implements methods that are performant.
 The contains method was ditched because of the catastrophical performance of generically comparing items.
-This `ArrayList` implmentation does all memory management and cleanup internally.
+This `ArrayList` implementation does all memory management and cleanup internally.

 This document provides an overview and detailed description of the functions available in this `ArrayList` implementation.